-In the event a user does not have an approved FSP or has requested and been granted permission by the CPA Facility Security Officer to use the Port's FSP, or for all operations at North Cargo Berth 8 (NCB8) the user shall comply with all provisions of the regulations and procedures set forth in the Port's FSP.
+In the event a user does not have an approved FSP, or their site-specific plan is not approved by the CPA Facility Security Officer, they may request permission to use the Port's FSP.
+If permission is granted, the user shall comply with all provisions of the regulations and procedures set forth in the Port's FSP.
 The user of the Port's FSP is responsible for Terminal Security Services in accordance with Rule 571.